-If you’re participating in one of our courses/certifications, following is how you submit videos to us for assessment or coaching.
+If you’re participating in one of our online courses/certifications, following is how you submit videos to us for assessment or coaching.

 You can upload your video to the following platforms, in order of preference:

 Do not submit videos via messenger, email or in any other way, other than indicated above.
 Links will need to be publicly accessible without password.

 The video needs to remain accessible throughout the duration of your course, even if the video has been approved.
 Do not remove any submitted videos until you have completed your course.

 The preferred upload method is YouTube, you can chose to have your videos public, or you can mark them as unlisted, this means that no one finds the video without having the link to it.
 The reason we prefer YouTube above anything else is because it will allow you to play the video back in slow-motion.
 Slow-motion is one of the major aspects that will allow you to analyse your own form and technique, meaning, you can see if you’re hitting all the right cues, and whether your form is inline with the demonstration video.
 Not uploading to YouTube means you will miss out on an extremely important part that will help you improve technique.

 Once you have uploaded your video, it will need to get to your assessor in the form of a link on which your assessor can view the video on.
 Copy and paste the link in an email if requested that way, otherwise paste it in the exam fields that request this information.